kaiserpelagic/restrecord/README.md

 ## Creating a RestRecord

-Below is an example of using Twitter search api [api.twitter.com/1.1/search/tweets.json?q=lift_framework] with ResetRecord.
+Below is an example of using Twitter's search api with ResetRecord.

+example GET request api.twitter.com/1.1/search/tweets.json?q=lift_framework

-Here is a condensed json response from the search api:
+Here is a condensed json response:
 ```json
 {
   "statuses": [